Kyrgyzstan Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Kyrgyzstan without a visa for tourism or business purposes
+Citizens of these countries can enter Kyrgyzstan without obtaining a visa in advance.

 Arrival Process